mooniiDev/etch-a-sketch-toy/README.md

 # The Odin Project Web Development 101
 # Project: Etch-a-Sketch
-  A browser version of drawing toy similar to Etch-A-Sketch.
+  A browser version of drawing toy similar to Etch A Sketch.

   Project can be found in [The Odin Project curriculum](https://www.theodinproject.com/lessons/etch-a-sketch-project).